-My interdisciplinary research offers a political sociology angle to the study of political violence, discrimination, and democratic stability.
-I seek to understand how divisive experiences shape patterns of political attitudes, possibly affecting between-groups resource allocation.
-More specifically, I focus on the role of social institutions such as education and the military service, as well as unexpected events such as terrorist or health crises, in driving long and short term political polarization.
-I address these challenges combining different approaches including descriptive analysis of observational data, natural experiments, and game theory.
+My interdisciplinary research offers a political sociology angle to the study of threats to democracy, including political violence, discrimination, and distrust.
+I seek to understand how divisive experiences shape political attitudes, possibly affecting between-groups' resource allocation.
+More specifically, I focus on the role of social institutions such as education and the military service, as well as unexpected events such as terrorist or health crises, in driving long and short-term political polarization.
+I address these challenges by combining different approaches including descriptive analysis of observational data, natural experiments, and game theory.

 Here's my detailed CV.